ddev/ddev-solr/README.md

 configsets manually anymore.
 Just enable the `search_api_solr_admin` sub-module which is part of Search API Solr.
-Now you create or update your "collections" at any time by clicking the "Upload Configset" button on the Search API server details page (see instAllation steps below), or automate things using
+Now you create or update your "collections" at any time by clicking the "Upload Configset" button on the Search API server details page (see installation steps below), or automate things using
 ```
 ddev drush --numShards=1 search-api-solr:upload-configset SEARCH_API_SERVER_ID
 ```